SamMotta/winmeter/WinMeter2/README.md

 # **WinMeter**

-A personal project to acquire some experience with ViteJS and Express.
+A personal project to acquire some experience with React + ViteJs and Firebase.

 -----